exoad/apcsa-review-v2/README.md

 web pre-render: https://exoad.github.io/apcsa-review-v2/

+not as up to date PDF pre-render can be found under the `repo` directory

 This is the second iteration to the original review sheet I created which can be found here: https://exoad.github.io/ap-compsci-a/